 A final search has to be made to ensure that there are no caveats lodged against the Estate or any pending application in relation to the same.
 The search results must be submitted with the request for extraction.

-*Note: There is generally no need for the Executor(s) (and Trustee(s)) to sign an Administration Bond, since the deceased had specifically entrusted his estate to him by way of the Last Will.
-The requirements are different for applicants of Grant of Letters of Administration.
+*Note: There is generally no need for the executor(s) (and trustee(s)) to sign an Administration Bond, since the deceased had specifically entrusted his estate to him by way of the Last Will.
+The requirements are different for applicants of a Grant of Letters of Administration.

 If all documents are in order and all fees are paid, the court will prepare and issue* the Grant of Probate with the engrossed Schedule of Assets annexed.
 The electronic copy will be sent to your lawyer via the eLitigation portal and a certified true copy of the same should suffice for all purposes.

-*Note: The court will not issue a Grant of Probate until the accoutable person (executor or administrator) has paid the deceased’s inheritance tax.
-Inheritance tax is only applicable to persons who died before 15 February 2008 and not on or after 15 February 2008.
+*Note: The court will not issue a Grant of Probate until the accountable person (executor or administrator) has paid the deceased’s inheritance tax.
+Inheritance tax is only applicable to persons who died before 15 February 2008, and not on or after 15 February 2008.

 This article was written by Hilda Foo.

 - Fiduciaries and Fiduciary Law in Singapore

 - Muslim Inheritance Law in Singapore

 - What Happens to Your Debts When You Die?